awsdocs/aws-php-developers-guide/doc_source/ses-filters.rst

 List All Email Filters
 ======================

-List the IP address filters associated with your AWS account in the current AWS Region.
+To list the IP address filters associated with your AWS account in the current AWS Region use the the :SES-api:`ListReceiptFilters <API_ListReceiptFilters>`operation.
+..

 **Imports**